 If you do not have a LiteBit account yet, you can easily create one, for free.
 You can sign up directly on our website or download our app.
 After that, you can instantly verify your identity with a valid passport or ID card.
 Having trouble?
 Our Customer Support is available to help you, 24/7.
 With the LiteBit app, you can trade anytime, anywhere with instant access to your portfolio.

 We believe buying crypto like Bitcoin, should be made simple.
 To buy Bitcoin, you log in to your account in your browser or in your app.
 You can track the current rate of Bitcoin in your app, too.
 When you are satisfied with the rate of the cryptocurrency, you click on the crypto you want and hit the “Buy” button.
 And selling is just as easy!
-LiteBit offers multiple payment methods, like creditcard and SEPA payment.
+LiteBit offers instant SEPA payment.

 At LiteBit, you get a personal and free wallet.
 A wallet is somewhat like a bank account.
 You can store your cryptos safely in your own wallet.
 After you have purchased Bitcoin, your crypto will show up in your Bitcoin wallet.
 Your wallet gets a unique wallet address, and you can both buy and sell your cryptocurrency from your wallet.

 We're not far from Bitcoin Pizza Day, on May 22.
 The day commemorates the first time BTC was used, in 2010, to buy products in the real world: two pizzas.
 But from a January 2010 thread on Bitcointalk, it appears that a user wanted to receive 500 BTC in exchange for a picture, predating the legendary pizzas.